lilaq-project/lilaq-project.github.io/docs/tutorials/01-styling-and-themes.md

 <!-- Even better would be to create a reusable _theme_ for similar diagrams.  -->
 This is great, but we might have different types of diagrams in our document and would like to apply these styles only to some plots.

 Let's imagine we want to draw a series of spectra, all featuring the same axis labels and a logarithmic $y$-scaling.
-To avoid repeating the same information over and over (and also to make future changes easier), we want to create a reusable theme.
-A theme will be just a function that can be used in a document-level `show` rule for transforming content.
+To avoid repeating the same information over and over (and also to make future changes easier), we want to create a reusable preset/theme.
+This will be just a function that can be used in a document-level `show` rule for transforming content.

 ```typ
 #let spectrum-plot = it => {